 - Amblyopia (abnormal visual development)- This results from astigmatism (a misshaping of the cornea) or other refractive errors (refractive amblyopia).
 In rare, extreme cases where the ptosis covers the eyelid completely, it actually prevents light from entering the eye and creating an image on the retina at the back of the eye (deprivation amblyopia).

 WHAT CAUSES ACQUIRED PTOSIS?

 Acquired ptosis can be caused by neurologic conditions that affect the nerves and/or muscles of the eye.
 These include myasthenia gravis, progressive external ophthalmoplegia, Horner syndrome, and third cranial nerve palsy.
 The ptosis may be combined with an eye movement disorder with resultant double vision.
 An eyelid mass can also cause ptosis.

-The Eye M.D. typically inquires as to the time of onset, variability, and presence/absence of double vision, which may aid in determining the cause of the ptosis.
-A complete eye examination is performed with special attention given to the eyelid position, vision assessment, refraction, and the head position.
+A complete eye examination is performed with special attention given to the history, to the eyelid position, vision assessment, refraction, and the head position.
 Special tests such as radiographic exams (x-rays or CT scans) are not commonly ordered.

 HOW IS PTOSIS TREATED?

 Ptosis is treated by eyelid surgery.
 It should be done as soon as there are signs of interference with the visual development.
 If it does not interfere with vision, surgery can be delayed for later in life, most commonly performed in the preschool years.

 This is why it is important to monitor children regularly for vision abnormalities.

 The surgical approach depends on the function of the levator palpebrae muscle, the muscle that lifts the eyelid.
 The two most common approaches are presented below.
 There are other options for more uncommon types of ptosis.